-5. State whether this requires a new contract, or amends an existing contract, if applicable.

-This does not require an expenditure of funds nor a budget amendment.

-- 6. State whether this requires an expenditure of funds/requires a budget amendment No. - 7.
-If applicable, please list the MWBE goal and any additional information needed N.A.
+- 5. State whether this requires a new contract, or amends an existing contract, if applicable. - 6.
+State whether this requires an expenditure of funds/requires a budget amendment No - 7.
+If applicable, please list the MWBE goal and any additional information needed See attached for numbers